TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-3-0.md

 The rest of the changes are mechanical and straightforward now that we've got `VirtualList` working.
 Have a look at the [commit](https://github.com/TheCandidStartup/infinisheet/commit/6287d28281bcdfa9c04891c15602c505bf59a69a) if you're interested in the detail.

-All that's left is to publish a new package.
-I'm going to make some changes to how publishing works, which I'll tell you about next time.
+All that's left is to publish a [new package](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll/v/0.3.0).
+The package page in NPM has some interesting changes.
+Can you see what's changed compared with [0.2.0](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll/v/0.2.0)?

+I'll tell you all about it next time.